Trevena (NASDAQ:TRVN) Stock Rating Lowered by Zacks Investment Research

-Zacks Investment Research downgraded shares of Trevena (NASDAQ:TRVN) from a buy rating to a hold rating in a research note issued to investors on Friday morning, Zacks.com reports.
+Trevena (NASDAQ:TRVN) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Friday, Zacks.com reports.

 According to Zacks, “Trevena, Inc. is a biopharmaceutical company.
 It focuses on discovering and developing therapeutics for G protein coupled receptors.
 The Company’s product pipeline includes TRV027, TRV130, TRV734 and Delta opioid biased ligand which are in different clinical phases.
 Trevena, Inc. is based in King of Prussia, Pennsylvania. “

-Separately, Oppenheimer began coverage on Trevena in a research report on Monday, March 15th.
-They issued a market perform rating for the company.
-Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-The company currently has an average rating of Buy and a consensus price target of $4.31.
+Separately, Oppenheimer started coverage on Trevena in a research note on Monday, March 15th.
+They set a “market perform” rating on the stock.
+Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Trevena presently has a consensus rating of “Buy” and a consensus target price of $4.31.

-Trevena (NASDAQ:TRVN) last announced its quarterly earnings data on Thursday, May 6th.
-The biopharmaceutical company reported ($0.06) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.08) by $0.02.
-The business had revenue of $0.21 million during the quarter, compared to analysts’ expectations of $0.55 million.
-As a group, analysts expect that Trevena will post -0.29 earnings per share for the current fiscal year.
+Trevena (NASDAQ:TRVN) last released its earnings results on Thursday, May 6th.
+The biopharmaceutical company reported ($0.06) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.08) by $0.02.
+The firm had revenue of $0.21 million during the quarter, compared to the consensus estimate of $0.55 million.
+On average, research analysts predict that Trevena will post -0.29 EPS for the current fiscal year.

-A number of institutional investors and hedge funds have recently modified their holdings of TRVN.
-Personal Capital Advisors Corp acquired a new stake in shares of Trevena during the 4th quarter valued at approximately $25,000.
-LMR Partners LLP purchased a new position in Trevena in the 4th quarter valued at approximately $29,000.
-Credit Suisse AG purchased a new position in Trevena in the 1st quarter valued at approximately $30,000.
-Bourgeon Capital Management LLC acquired a new position in Trevena during the first quarter worth $36,000.
-Finally, Bank of Montreal Can boosted its position in Trevena by 104.5% during the first quarter.
-Bank of Montreal Can now owns 20,445 shares of the biopharmaceutical company’s stock worth $37,000 after purchasing an additional 10,445 shares in the last quarter.
-Institutional investors own 16.88% of the company’s stock.
+Large investors have recently made changes to their positions in the company.
+Personal Capital Advisors Corp bought a new position in shares of Trevena during the fourth quarter valued at about $25,000.
+LMR Partners LLP bought a new position in shares of Trevena during the fourth quarter valued at about $29,000.
+Credit Suisse AG bought a new stake in shares of Trevena in the first quarter worth about $30,000.
+Bourgeon Capital Management LLC bought a new stake in shares of Trevena in the first quarter worth about $36,000.
+Finally, Bank of Montreal Can grew its stake in shares of Trevena by 104.5% in the first quarter.
+Bank of Montreal Can now owns 20,445 shares of the biopharmaceutical company’s stock worth $37,000 after purchasing an additional 10,445 shares during the last quarter.
+16.88% of the stock is currently owned by hedge funds and other institutional investors.

 Trevena Company Profile